Skip to content

 All homeowners with wood-burning fireplaces should have the fireplace and shoot inspected each year.
 If necessary, repair any damage and clean the entire structure for safe burning through the winter season.
 NEVER leave a fire unattended!

 A home safety plan should always exist within a home.
-You should have an emergency evacuation plan in place during a fire or, god forbid, the event of a break-in.
+You should have an emergency evacuation plan in place during a fire or, God forbid, the event of a break-in.
 You can never be too prepared for safety.
-By creating daily holiday hazard checklists to turn off all lights, blow out candles, exhaust fireplace fires and having gifts mailed to reliable pickup points you and your loved ones can be merry and bright all season without any worry.
+By creating daily holiday hazard checklists to turn off all lights, blow out candles, exhaust fireplace fires, and having gifts mailed to reliable pickup points, you and your loved ones can be merry and bright all season without any worry.